Price Impact Under Heterogeneous Beliefs and Restricted Participation: Introduction

-Our work is related to two strands of literature on security equilibrium pricing.
-Firstly, we contribute to the ongoing research on thin financial markets, where all traders are assumed strategic; secondly, our results are linked to equilibrium models under restricted (or limited) traders' participation.
+Our work mostly relates to two strands of literature on security equilibrium pricing.
+On the one hand, we contribute to the ongoing research on imperfectly competitive financial markets, where traders are assumed strategic and heterogeneous; on the other hand, our results belong to the study of equilibrium models under restricted (also referred as limited or constrained) traders' participation.